icelandico/geodev_site/src/lib/content/blog/typescript-interface-type-alias.md

 ---
-templateKey: blog-post
-title: Interface vs Type alias
+category: Typescript
+date: 2023-11-19 15:08:49.203000+00:00
+description: Discover the differences between `types` and `interfaces` in TypeScript.
+  Learn when to use each, their pros and cons, and why `type` might be the better option for defining object shapes and enforcing code contracts.
 slug: typescript interface type alias
-date: 2023-11-19T15:08:49.203Z
-category: Typescript
 tag:
 - javascript
 - typescript
+templateKey: blog-post
+title: Interface vs Type alias
 ---

 Probably the two most popular ways to declare type structures in Typescript.
 Both `types` and `interfaces` are used to define shapes for objects and provide a way to enforce contracts within your code.
 Can they be used interchangeably?
 Is one better than the other?
 What are the pros and cons of using them?
 I've chosen a few examples to show that `type` might be a better option.

 ## Interface describes object only